MrSchoool/Spigot-Server-Install-Script/README.md

 # Spigot-Server-Install-Script
-a script for install a spigot minecraft server on windows
+with this you can install a minecraft spigot server on windows